 Chicken thighs are one of my favorite parts of the chicken to cook because they are a dark meat and stay moist and juicy, and this cut is also super economical in comparison with a chicken breast.

-The orange zest paired with fresh oregano over maple smokiness makes for a fragrant, melt in your mouth (yet simple) dish to make that would be suitable for a nice dinner party with guests, or even a weeknight meal.
+In this dish, the orange zest paired with fresh oregano over maple smokiness makes for a fragrant, melt in your mouth (yet simple) entree to make that would be suitable for a nice dinner party with guests, or even a weeknight meal.

 - (2) Maple Grill Planks – soak for 30 minutes before use

 - 4 chicken thighs